@synth_cinema: 2020

 CRAWL (2019)

 So this is a movie about alligators.
 They eat people and wreak havoc for about ninety minutes, and that's basically the movie.
 In a way this is the whole review since the material speaks for itself; there's no filler, the small cast of stock characters do their jobs well, and there are no attempts to make this a parody like dozens of embarrassing straight to video creature features.
 It's grisly and satisfying and in general it looks pretty good from a production design perspective.
 But best of all it never outstays its welcome and despite the unlikely premise it never becomes too silly.
-Since we're here though I guess I'll delve deeper into this quagmire and examine just why this is all so effective.
+Since we're here though I guess I'll delve deeper into the quagmire and examine just why this is all so effective.

 Scorecard